-OVERVIEW: The Walther Cancer Foundation supports a wide range of cancer research efforts with a geographical and academic focus on major midwestern universities.
+OVERVIEW: The Walther Cancer Foundation supports a wide range of cancer research efforts with a geographical and academic focus on major Midwestern universities.

-PROFILE: The Walther Cancer Foundation was founded in 1985 by Dr. Joseph Walther, who “realized that insights into this family of diseases go beyond initiatives that seek to unlock fundamental secrets of the transfigured cells that give rise to cancer.”
-The foundation supports a wide range of cancer research efforts including translational innovation, genetic traits, the study of biochemical pathways, and collaborative research, just to name a few areas of funding interest.
+PROFILE: The Walther Cancer Foundation was founded in 1985 by Dr. Joseph Walther, who lost his wife to colon cancer.
+Walther “realized that insights into this family of diseases go beyond initiatives that seek to unlock fundamental secrets of the transfigured cells that give rise to cancer.”
+The foundation supports both basic cancer research and efforts to “test new therapies and focus on human behaviors as well as ways patients and their families respond to a diagnosis of cancer.”

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).